 Welcome to 5 Days of Exemplars, our deep dive into using rich performance tasks to build students’ problem-solving skills.
-Today we’ll look at how to get your students started with a task—to make sure they have a conceptual grasp of what the task requires, but also to get them engaged and invested in finding a solution.
+For Day 1, we’ll look at how to get your students started with a task—to make sure they have a conceptual grasp of what the task requires, but also to get them engaged and invested in finding a solution.

 Step 1 - Solve the task yourself